nasa/Transform-to-Open-Science-Book/Ethos-of-OS-Workshop/workshop-citations-reading.md

 The TOPS Code of Conduct can be found [here](/About/CODE_OF_CONDUCT.md).
 Workshop participants are expected to abide by the code of conduct and treat all other participants, facilitators, and instructors with respect.
 Any concerns can be communicated to the TOPS team by emailing Chelle Gentemann at chelle.gentemann@nasa.gov.

 To learn more about Federal activities for the Year of Open Science, please head to [open.science.gov](https://open.science.gov/).
-To learn morea about NASA's open-source science initiative, please head to [science.nasa.gov/open-science-overview](https://science.nasa.gov/open-science-overview).
+To learn more about NASA's open-source science initiative, please head to [science.nasa.gov/open-science-overview](https://science.nasa.gov/open-science-overview).
 And to learn more about the Transform to Open Science mission and the Year of Open Science, feel free to explore [nasa.github.io/Transform-to-Open-Science](https://nasa.github.io/Transform-to-Open-Science/).

 ## Workshop Introduction: Current Open Science Successes and Barriers